drzo/aperturejs-bootstrap/README.md

 This will include a stage that does `npm install`, `bower install` and builds the production client distribution.
 The generated WAR file will contain the entire server and client package.
 This WAR can be found in `server/target`.

-To run and test the production server:
+To run and test the built production server:

 ```
 mvn jetty:run -Denvironment=deployment